 IntelliJ IDEA allows you to specify how different objects are displayed in the debugger on a class-by-class basis.
-You can assign expressions to display rather than rely on the object's String representation.
+You can assign the expressions to be displayed rather than rely on the object's String representation.

 For example, if an object represents a user, you may want to see users represented by their login name; or, for a cache entry object, its age and contents may be appropriate.
 IntelliJ IDEA refers to these as type renderers.

-If no rendering scheme is defined, the dialog does not show any controls.
+If no rendering scheme is defined, this dialog does not show any controls.
 To start working with renderers click .

 |Use this icon to add a new rendering scheme to the list.|